Are Toll Free Numbers Still Relevant? The History & Benefits of 800 Numbers

 The ensuing competition for long-distance rates, including 800 numbers, drove rates down.
 This opened the door for businesses that previously could not afford 800 phone numbers and many adopted them as a standard business practice.

 Following the breakup is also when the vanity number cropped up.
-Customers could now select their phone number associated with numeric keypad codes, and unforgettable corporate numbers.
+Customers could now select their virtual phone number associated with numeric keypad codes, and unforgettable corporate numbers.
 This innovation changed the way businesses marketed phone numbers forever.

 800 phone numbers became so popular and such an accepted business practice, that by the late 1990s there were none left and thus the creation of 888, 877, 866, and 855 numbers were introduced to meet growing demand.